Tobacco legislation in Switzerland: Tobacco sale age

 In 2006, Vaud became the first canton of Switzerland to ban tobacco sales to minors.

 As of 2024, sixteen cantons ban the sale of tobacco products to minors under the age of 18.
 Eight other cantons have set the limit at 16 and two cantons have no limit.
 Eleven of them also ban the sale of electronic cigarettes to minors.

 Since 1 October 2024, the Federal Act on Tobacco Products and Electronic Cigarettes bans the sale to minors (under 18) throughout Switzerland.

 Taxation

-Taxation is governed by the Federal Tobacco Tax Act (fr: Loi fédérale sur l'imposition du tabac; de: Bundesgesetz über die Tabakbesteuerung; it: Legge sull’imposizione del tabacco).
+Tobacco taxation is governed by the Federal Tobacco Tax Act (fr: Loi fédérale sur l'imposition du tabac; de: Bundesgesetz über die Tabakbesteuerung; it: Legge sull’imposizione del tabacco).

 Conventional cigarettes are taxed at 50%; other tobacco products are taxed at a lower rate, including heated tobacco products at 12% and snus at 6% until 2024.
 Since January 2025, heated tobacco products are taxed at 16% and snus at 10%.
 In October 2024, a modest tax is introduced on electronic cigarettes.

 For each pack of cigarettes, in addition to the tobacco tax, manufacturers must pay 2.6 centimes to the Tobacco Prevention Fund and 2.6 centimes to the farmers growing tobacco in Switzerland.